giampaolo/psutil/docs/performance.rst

   oneshot:  1.537 secs
   speedup:  +1.80x

+This also shows which APIs share the same underlying internal routines.

 Measuring APIs speed
 --------------------

 There is a
 `scripts/internal/print_api_speed.py <https://github.com/giampaolo/psutil/blob/master/scripts/internal/print_api_speed.py>`_
-script measuring individual API calls, from fastest to slowest.
+which shows the relative cost of each API call.
+This helps you understand which operations are more expensive.
 E.g. on Linux:

 .. code-block::